 The Second Grand Challenge: A Tradition is Born

-While no team is able to finish DARPA’s First Grand Challenge in 2004, the interest generated leads to a Second Grand Challenge on 8 October 2005 near the California/Nevada border.
+While no team is able to finish DARPA’s First Grand Challenge in 2004, the interest generated leads to a Second Grand Challenge on October 8, 2005 near the California/Nevada border.
 The 212 km (132 mi) off-road course gains 195 initial applicants and ends up with 23 teams by the competition’s start.
-Again, the challenge is for an autonomous vehicle to complete the brutal course without any human intervention.
+Again, the challenge is set to see what autonomous vehicle will be able to complete the brutal course without any human intervention.
 Five vehicles succeed with the winner being the Stanley entered by the Stanford Racing Team from Stanford University.
 It takes 6 hours and 54 minutes to complete the course.
-Sandstorm, presented by the Red Team of Carnegie Mellon University, and H1ghlander from Red Team Too, also from CMU, follow in second and third place, a mere 10 and 20 minutes behind, respectively.
-This second challenge gains even more excitement, and the DARPA Grand Challenge meant to promote and continue the development of autonomous transport technology becomes a yearly, highly competitive and anticipated event.
+Sandstorm, presented by the Red Team of Carnegie Mellon University (CMU), and H1ghlander from Red Team Too, also from CMU, follow in second and third place, a mere 10 and 20 minutes behind, respectively.
+This second challenge gains even more excitement and the DARPA Grand Challenge meant to promote and continue the development of autonomous transport technology becomes a yearly, highly competitive and anticipated event.

 The Electric Sports Car is Born